SkaceKamen/wot-python-lib/README.md

 # wot-python-lib
 Library for working with world of tanks resources.

+## Credits
+Thanks Coffee_ for doing most of the hard work.
+I just rewritten his scripts to python.

 ## PackageReader
 Allows you to extract file from wot packages without knowing in which package file actually is.
 You can cache package index for faster use.